Cat and Dog Vaccinations in Skokie, IL

 The most effective way to prevent harmful diseases from threatening your pet's health is to vaccinate them regularly.
 Cat and dog vaccinations function much the same as human vaccinations.
 Once injected, the vaccine prompts the body’s immune system to produce disease-fighting antibodies.
 Most cat and dog vaccinations in Skokie, IL will provide your pet with the necessary immunity to deter viruses for about 12 months, while others can offer immunity for up to three years.

-At Companion Animal Hospital of Skokie, vaccinations are extremely important, but we also want to steer clear of over-vaccinating our patients.
+At Companion Animal Hospital of Skokie, dpg vaccinations are extremely important, but we also want to steer clear of over-vaccinating our patients.
 This means we customize each patient’s vaccinations based on age, breed, travel frequency, exposure risks, and other lifestyle factors.

 Dog and Cat Vaccinations We Offer

-Our hospital carries all the necessary core and non-core vaccines to keep cats and dogs protected.
+Our hospital carries all the necessary core and non-core vaccinations to keep cats and dogs protected.
 These include: